yanjer/AUCell.jl/README.md

 # AUCell.jl

-AUC.jl is an algorithm for cell reclassification based on AUC values by feature genes in the pathway.
+AUCell.jl is an algorithm for cell reclassification based on AUC values by feature genes in the pathway.

 ## 1 Used in the Julia language